-As an employer, it's crucial to have a policy in place that outlines your company's stance on moonlighting.
+As an employer, it’s crucial to have a policy outlining your company’s stance on moonlighting.
 This will help to avoid any potential problems down the road.
-If you allow employees to moonlight, monitor them closely to ensure that their outside work doesn't impact their performance at your company.
+If you allow employees to moonlight, monitor them closely to ensure that their outside work doesn’t impact their performance at your company.

 There are risks associated with allowing employees to moonlight for other companies.
 First and foremost, employers may be held liable for any injuries or damages resulting from an employee’s moonlighting activities.
 Additionally, moonlighting can lead to conflicts of interest, decreased productivity, and divided loyalty.

-For example, if an employee is moonlighting as a consultant, they may be sharing confidential information with other clients that could put the company at risk.
+For example, if an employee moonlighting as a consultant, they may be sharing confidential information with other clients, which could put the company at risk.
 Additionally, employees who work long hours at two jobs may be more likely to make mistakes or have an accident at work.

 Moonlighting can also create a conflict of interest if the employee works for a competitor.
 For example, the employee may gain access to sensitive information about the company or pass on trade secrets to the other employer.

-As an employer, you should weigh the risks and benefits of allowing employees to moonlight before making a decision.
+As an employer, you should weigh the risks and benefits of allowing employees to moonlight before deciding.
 If you decide to enable it, be sure that policies and procedures are in place to mitigate the risks.

 Moonlighting can be a good source of additional income, gain new skills, and meet new people.
-Make sure you understand your employer's policy on moonlighting, and be clear about the scope of your moonlighting gig.
+Ensure you understand your employer’s policy on moonlighting, and be clear about the scope of your gig.

 Be sure to communicate with your employer and clients to avoid misunderstandings.
 If you take these precautions, moonlighting can supplement your income and broaden your experience.